Specialization Course in International Criminal Law (ICL)

 Description

-The Siracusa International Institute for Criminal Justice and Human Rights will organize the 23rd Specialization Course in International Criminal Law for Young Penalists ‘M. Cherif Bassiouni’ on “International Criminal Law and Current Global Crises” between Monday, May 27, and Saturday, June 1, 2024.
+The Siracusa International Institute for Criminal Justice and Human Rights will organize the 24th Specialization Course in International Criminal Law for Young Penalists ‘M. Cherif Bassiouni’ on “International Criminal Justice, Conflict Resolution and Transitional Justice” from Monday May 26, to Saturday May 31, 2025.
 The course will take place in presence at the headquarters of the Siracusa Institute, located in Siracusa, Italy; online participation will also be allowed.
-The final (oral) examination for the Diploma will take place exclusively online on Tuesday, June 4 and Wednesday, June 5.
+The final (oral) examination for the Diploma will take place exclusively online on Wednesday, June 4 and on Thursday, June 5.

 The course will consist of 12 daily sessions spread over six days, for a total of 32 contact hours.
 The daily sessions will consist of keynote lectures, panel discussions and small-group exercises, which aim to stimulate interaction among participants.